Close Menu

 Real breaks and snacks are mandatory for a 20-minute shift.
 (And look closely at the whiteboard—she loved catching my “mistakes”!)

-It keeps the actual work time within that 20-minute window while giving her brain a chance to reset.
+It keeps the actual work time within the 20-minute window while giving her brain a chance to reset.

 A father sitting on the floor while his 8-year-old daughter cheerfully corrects his math on a whiteboard, as her toddler brother watches.